Gumersile History, Family Crest & Coats of Arms

 Early History of the Gumersile family

-Another 47 words (3 lines of text) are included under the topic Early Gumersile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gumersile research.
+Another 24 words (2 lines of text) covering the years 1602, 1646, 1602, 1616 and 1628 are included under the topic Early Gumersile History in all our PDF Extended History products and printed products wherever possible.

 Gumersile Spelling Variations